 Field-hunting tip

-Look in metamorphosed limestone or skarn deposits country — that is the host setting where xonotlite typically forms.
+Look in metamorphosed limestone or skarn deposits country, the host setting where xonotlite typically forms.
 If you start seeing prehnite, calcite, tobermorite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating sprays, or massive habit, so train your eye for that shape before scanning the outcrop.